eric7237cire/poker/readme.md

 [![Build Status](https://travis-ci.org/eric7237cire/poker.svg?branch=master)](https://travis-ci.org/eric7237cire/poker)

-This repo contains code to parse a poker game from a screeshot.
+This repo contains code to parse poker game information from a screenshot.

 It's a sandbox for image processing / manipulation using the nice options available to python, like